Dwight Fletcher | The last block

 The Kingdom transforms us.
 “The Kingdom of God isn’t ushered in with visible signs.
 You won’t be able to say, ‘It has begun here in this place or there in that part of the country.’
 For the Kingdom of God is within you.”
 Luke 17:20-21 (TLB).
 When we say ‘yes’ to Jesus, He comes and takes residence in our lives by His Holy Spirit.
 The same power that operated in Jesus’ life operates in our lives to the extent that we allow it.

 To be saved into God’s kingdom is to embrace God’s comprehensive rule over every aspect of life.
-This is a far cry from merely “asking Jesus into my heart.”
-It means a new life, identity, and kingdom.
+This is a far cry from merely “asking Jesus into my heart”, It means a new life, identity, and kingdom.
 This is where many of us have challenges.
 When we don’t give God full control, we are always losing out.
-When we continually walk away from His protection by our choices, when we hit a crisis, we have nothing strong to lean on.
+When we continually walk away from His protection by our choices, when we hit a crisis we have nothing strong to lean on.
 God wants our full hundred.
-There are more than 3,000 promises we can claim in the Bible.
-Life doesn’t have to be overwhelming, God has a better way if we learn to live life in His Kingdom and give Him full control.
+There are over 3,000 promises we can claim in the Bible.
+Life doesn’t have to be overwhelming.
+God has a better way if we learn to live life in His Kingdom and give Him full control.
 His Kingdom has superior laws to the kingdoms of the world.

 The Kingdom will transform the world around us also.
 The Kingdom life is an invitation for people to return to the life God originally intended to be our purpose.
 According to the Word of God, we have been destined to do the very same thing that the first man was commissioned to do, which is to establish the Kingdom of God on the earth just as it is in heaven.
 Join us next week as we discuss this Great Commission.